sorchanicconmara/disaster_response_pipelines/workspace/README.md

         `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

-**NOTE:** Due to Git file size limitations, the .pkl has been compressed as a zip file.
-After cloning the repo, unzip the file in its current location to be able to call run.py.
+**NOTE:** Due to Git file size limitations, the classifier.pkl is not stored online.
+After cloning the repo, running the commands described in step 1 will create the classifier object in the models directory.

 2. Run the following command in the app's directory to run your web app.
     `python run.py`